W-state code[1]

 Description

-Encodes a quantum state of a \(d_L\)-dimensional Hilbert space into \(n\) physical quantum systems, each associated with a Hilbert space of dimension \(d_L+1\).
-The encoding resembles the structure of the W state [2]: \begin{align} \ket\psi \to \frac{1}{\sqrt{n}}\bigl(\ket{\psi\perp\perp\ldots} + \ket{\perp\psi\perp\ldots} + \cdots + \ket{\perp\perp\ldots\psi}\bigr)\ , \tag*{(1)}\end{align} where on each physical system, \(\ket\perp\) denotes the \((d_L+1)\)-th basis state and \(\ket\psi\) is encoded using the first \(d_L\) basis states.
+The encoding is of a \(d_L\)-dimensional Hilbert space into \(n\) physical quantum systems, each associated with a Hilbert space of dimension \(d_L+1\): \begin{align} \ket\psi \to \frac{1}{\sqrt{n}}\bigl(\ket{\psi\perp\perp\ldots} + \ket{\perp\psi\perp\ldots} + \cdots + \ket{\perp\perp\ldots\psi}\bigr)\ , \tag*{(1)}\end{align} where on each physical system, \(\ket\perp\) denotes the \((d_L+1)\)-th basis state, and \(\ket\psi\) is encoded using the first \(d_L\) basis states.

-This code enables universal quantum computation with transversal gates.
-Indeed, to apply any logical unitary \(U\) it suffices to apply \(U\) on each physical system, where the unitary is taken to act nontrivially only on the \(d_L\) first basis states of each system.
+Indeed, to apply any logical unitary \(U\) it suffices to apply \(U\) on each physical system, where the unitary is taken to act nontrivially only on the first \(d_L\) basis states of each system.
 Universal computation with transversal gates does not violate the Eastin-Knill theorem because this code is an approximate error-correcting code [1,3] rather than an exact error-correcting code.

 Protection

 The W state code is an approximate error-correcting code.
-Intuitively, if a subsystem is lost to the environment, the environment only gains access to \(\ket\psi\) with probability of order \(1/n\).
-Under a single located erasure, the worst-cast entanglement infidelity of the W state code can be upper bound as \begin{align} \epsilon_{\mathrm{worst}} \leq \frac{\sqrt{2} + d_L}{\sqrt{n}}\ . \tag*{(2)}\end{align}
+Intuitively, if a subsystem is lost to the environment, the environment only gains access to \(\ket\psi\) with probability of order \(O(1/n)\).
+Under a single located erasure, the worst-case entanglement infidelity of the W state code can be upper bounded as \begin{align} \epsilon_{\mathrm{worst}} \leq \frac{\sqrt{2} + d_L}{\sqrt{n}}\ . \tag*{(2)}\end{align}

 In contrast to the Eigenstate thermalization hypothesis (ETH) code, the W state code does not saturate the scaling \(1/n\) in worst-case entanglement infidelity which is known to be optimal for covariant approximate error-correcting codes [1].